omahacodeschool/ruby-prompt__number/lib/numbers.md

 Sometimes it will work.
 You can multiply a string.
 If you took your string “20” and multiplied it by four (“20” * 4) you would get “20202020.”
 But you couldn’t multiply the number 4 by your string “20” (4 * “20”).
 That will give you an error since “20” as a string is the same as any other group of characters acting as a string and you couldn’t get an answer for 4 multiplied by the string “cat,” for example.
 Division won’t work, either.
 As far as I can tell, you can only add and multiply strings.
 There’s always the option to convert string digits to integers (.to_i) and perform mathematical operations on them, though.

+Ah, right.
+I should have said “.to_f” is an option as well.
+If you use .to_i on a string “20” and divided it by 3, it’s going to give you a rounded-down answer: 6.
+If you want an accurate answer, you’d want to convert to a float.

 # What is the purpose of the `times` operation?
 Is that the same as `*`?